Kaarthik-07/daksh-hackathon/README.md

 - **🌱 Personalized Learning Journey:** Benefit from an AI-driven system that personalizes content to reinforce learning and understanding.
 - **💡 Engagement and Motivation:** Earn rewards through module completion and quiz performance, promoting a positive societal impact.

-## 🎉 Getting Started

-### Step 1: Visit Our Website
-Navigate to [Dora AI's website](#) to access our platform.

-### Step 2: Sign Up for Free
-Create an account to embark on your educational journey.

-### Step 3: Begin Learning
-Select a module to start learning at your own pace.

 ## 💡 Why Dora AI?

 - **Accessible Education:** Our platform is designed to be inclusive, offering every child the opportunity to learn about their rights.